"SAP drives over 65 percent of the world's Gross Domestic Product."

 - Surprisingly, although the Line of Business applications were designed and developed with the SAP Business ByDesign framework, they do not today integrate with Business ByDesign.

-- Anthony is very much a forward thinker, and has suggested a continued rise in customer expectations will require forward thinking companies to look for new ways to learn more about their customers by looking for preference clues in social media, the blogosphere, and other social outlets that possess their digital identities.
+- Anthony is very much a forward thinker, and has suggested a continued rise in customer expectations will require forward thinking companies to look for new ways to apply customer experience technologies.
+It will require them to learn more about their customers by looking for preference clues in social media, the blogosphere, and other social outlets that possess their digital identities.
 He notes the customer performance bar will be continually raised, with the objective of enhancing customer intimacy, and with the aim of meeting that customer where he or she is and offering that customer exactly what he or she wants at that moment and in a manner that entices them to act.
 For example, marketers will design campaigns not based on demographic segmentation, but by implied or expressed interests or behaviors, such as something they've touched, something they've interacted with or some digital data they've consumed.
 Such segmentation can deliver more timely and more relevant offers, thereby dramatically improving response and conversions.